-MICHAEL J. FRANKLIN is the inaugural holder of the Liew Family Chair of Computer Science.
+Michael J. Franklin is the inaugural holder of the Liew Family Chair of Computer Science.
 An authority on databases, data analytics, data management and distributed systems, he also serves as Senior Advisor to the Provost on Computation and Data Science and is Faculty Co-Director of the Data Science Institute.

 Previously, Franklin was on the faculty at the University of California, Berkeley, where he was Thomas M. Siebel Professor of Computer Science and served a term as Chair of the Computer Science Division.
 He was Director of the Algorithms, Machines and People Laboratory (AMPLab) and was Principal Investigator of the lab’s National Science Foundation CISE “Expeditions in Computing” award.
 He is one of the original creators of Apache Spark, a leading open source platform for data analytics and machine learning that was developed at the lab.